Best Picks For Well Water Overall:

 - Industrial solvents and more

-The level of reduction depends on the quality of the filter.
+The level of reduction depends on the quality of the whole house water filter systems you choose.
 Carbon block filters have more surface area and are considered superior to granular activated carbon (GAC) filters for most applications.

 - Some arsenic